joyce-chen/persona5-negotiation/royal.md

 </table>
 <table class="filterDiv Koppa_Tengu Oberon Naga Dionysus">
 	<tr>
 		<th colspan="5">What if I was a human?
-Then, what you're doing...
-Well, it'd be a criminal act!</th>
+Then, what you're doing... well, it'd be a criminal act!</th>
 	</tr>
 	<tr>
 		<td></td>